-Physical Science 7
+Physical Science 7 Course: 973XY

 This course provides an in-depth understanding of matter and energy.
-Students use experiments, technology, and literature reviews to build upon their investigation skills.
-Students in this course study the physical science SOL.
+Students use experiments, technology, and literature reviews to build upon

-Physical Science 7A
+Physical Science 7A Course: 973AY

 This advanced-level course covers the same science SOL as the regular physical science course but moves at a faster pace to allow time for enrichment of the curriculum and a solid review of previous science SOL.
-Near the end of the school year, students will take the 8th grade Science SOL test.
+Students will take the 8th grade Science SOL test.